opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

     [option]: optional

-used for the scenarios those do not fit into naming scheme. optional field in the short scenario name should not be included if there is no optional scenario.
+Used for the scenarios those do not fit into naming scheme.
+Optional field in the short scenario name should not be included if there is no optional scenario.

 .. code:: bash